Music & Noise

 ƒG = ƒA/22/12 = 391.9954 Hz

 A perfect fifth is the ratio 3:2.
 Therefore three times the tonic should equal twice the fifth, but on an equal tempered scale they don't.
-The difference in these multiples results in a beat.
+The difference in these multiples results in a beat in some overtone pairs.

 ƒbeat = 3(440 Hz)/29/12 - 2(440 Hz)/22/12